japila-books/apache-spark-internals/docs/core/BroadcastManager.md

 The isDriver flag indicates whether the initialization happens on the driver (`true`) or executors (`false`).

-BroadcastManager uses the flag when requested to <<initialize, initialize>> for the <<broadcastFactory, TorrentBroadcastFactory>> to xref:TorrentBroadcastFactory.adoc#initialize[initialize].
+BroadcastManager uses the flag when requested to <<initialize, initialize>> for the <<broadcastFactory, TorrentBroadcastFactory>> to TorrentBroadcastFactory.md#initialize[initialize].

 == [[broadcastFactory]] TorrentBroadcastFactory

-BroadcastManager manages a xref:core:BroadcastFactory.adoc[BroadcastFactory]:
+BroadcastManager manages a core:BroadcastFactory.md[BroadcastFactory]:

 * It is created and initialized in <<initialize, initialize>>